clumpytuna/Data-Structures-and-Algorithms-II-2020/README.md

-# Introduction to Algorithms II 2020 Winter
+# Data Structures and Algorithms II 2020 Winter

-Welcome to the Introduction to Algorithms II course!
+Welcome to the Data Structures and Algorithms II course!

 - [Course program](/program.md)